On Betti numbers of flag complexes with forbidden induced subgraphs: Comparing the exponential growth for graphs

 \subsection{$K_5$-free graphs}

-Recall that $\G_5$ denotes the class of $K_5$-free graphs, namely, it consists of the graphs with no induced $K_5$.
+Recall from the Preliminaries that $\G_5$ denotes the class of $K_5$-free graphs, namely, it consists of the graphs with no induced $K_5$.
 In this case, the upper bound on the homology growth can be improved from $\Theta_4^n$ to $\Theta_3^n$, which is tight.

 \begin{proposition} $\bb(\G_5;n) \leq \Theta_3^n$. \end{proposition}

 \begin{proof} Let $G$ be a $K_5$-free graph with $n$ vertices.
 The proof is by induction on $n$.
 The base case $n=0$ trivially holds as $\bb(\emptyset)=1$.
 We may also assume that $G$ does not contain an isolated vertex otherwise $\bb(G) = 0$.